Paras248/100-days-of-coding-challenge/README.md

 -   Day 34 coding Statement : Write a Program to Remove brackets from an algebraic expression
 -   Day 35 coding Statement : Write a Program to Count the sum of numbers in a string
 -   Day 36 coding Statement : Write a Program to Capitalize the first and last letter of each word of a string
+-   Day 37 coding Statement : Write a Program to calculate the Frequency of characters in a string